llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Consistency Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If modules are thought of as a kind of cache to speed up compilation, then, as
+Modules can be viewed as a kind of cache to speed up compilation.
+Thus, like
-with other caching techniques, it is important to keep cache consistency.
-Clang
+other caching techniques, it is important to maintain cache consistency which
-does very strict checking for that.
+is why Clang does very strict checking for consistency.

 Options consistency
 ^^^^^^^^^^^^^^^^^^^

-Language dialect compiler options for module units and their non-module-unit
+Compiler options related to the language dialect for a module unit and its
-uses need to be consistent.
+non-module-unit uses need to be consistent.
 Consider the following example:

 .. code-block:: c++